Amarinder questions Maken's appointment to key poll panel of Congress | Politics

 He also dubbed Maken as a ''failed politician'', saying under him the party lost two successive Assembly polls in Delhi.

-Maken, who is the Congress general secretary, was appointed the chairman of the screening committee for the shortlisting of candidate for the Punjab Assembly polls.
+Maken, who is the Congress general secretary, was appointed the chairman of the screening committee for the shortlisting of candidates for the Punjab Assembly polls.

 ''Maken is the nephew of Lalit Maken, who was one of the main culprits of the 1984 anti-Sikh riots in Delhi.
 The Congress could not have nominated a worst person than Maken for the job,'' the former CM said in a statement.